scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

-One of the stated goals of the Jupyter Notebook is to minimize the “distance” between user and data, and widgets play a key role by allowing users to customize the way they view and manipulate data in the kernel through a UI.
+One of the stated goals of the Jupyter Notebook is to minimize the “distance” between user and data, and widgets play a key role by allowing users to customize the way they view and manipulate data.
 Anywidget advances this goal by removing the primary sources of friction associated with widget development and sharing.
-By making widget authorship practical and accessible, anywidget also helps narrow the distance between data practitioner and developer, and between machine learning and visualization experts.
+By making widget authorship practical and accessible, anywidget also helps narrow the distance between data practitioner and developer, and between data scientists and visualization experts.

 ## Acknowledgements